socadk/design-practice-repository/introduction.md

 If you would like to help improve this collection of software/service/API design practices:

 * Feel free to create GitHub issues.
 * Submit pull requests.
-If you do so, we assume that you own the IP you submit, agree to open source it under the license of this repository and therefore comply with this [Developer Certificate of Origin](https://developercertificate.org/).
+If you do so, we assume that you own the IP you submit, agree to open source it under the license of this repository, and therefore comply with this [Developer Certificate of Origin](https://developercertificate.org/).
     * The ["contributing" folder](./contributing) has templates for artifact, activity, role descriptions.
 * [Contact us](https://ozimmer.ch/about/) to discuss collaboration and integration opportunities.